 Overworked and mismanaged resources – The biggest challenge for any project manager is to utilize resources optimally and see that they are neither over-booked or under-worked.
 Many demanding projects require more resources than they have to execute the project.

 Another common challenge associated with this is managing the timeline for the project.
 When the project has fewer resources than actually needed, project timelines are extended beyond an acceptable time frame.
-When resource allocation becomes a challenge, it becomes top-priority for project managers to understand the demands and devise a system to effectively use resources so that the project is completed in the scheduled time.
+When resource allocation becomes a challenge, it becomes a top priority for project managers to understand the demands and devise a system to effectively use resources so that the project is completed at the scheduled time.